2020PB/police-brutality/reports/Oregon.md

 ### Second round of tear gas fired by federal officers | July 27th

-After federal officers declare an unlawful assembly around 1 A<, protestors remain outside the courthouse, pulling on the fence.
+After federal officers declare an unlawful assembly around 1 A<, protesters remain outside the courthouse, pulling on the fence.
 Federal officers fire tear gas and flashbangs.
-Officers then push protestors away from the courthouse before retreating.
+Officers then push protesters away from the courthouse before retreating.

 tags: protester, tear-gas, stun-grenade